botshot/botshot/docs/quickstart/actions.rst

     action: chatbot.bots.default.conditions.bar
     action: actions.foo  # relative import

-The function takes one parameter - an instance of ``DialogManager`` and optionally returns name of the next state (equivalent to ``next`` in YAML).
+The function takes one parameter - a ``Dialog`` object that you can use to send messages and access other APIs.
+It can also return the name of the next state (equivalent to ``next`` in YAML).
-This function should look at the conversation context (NLU entities), fetch any data it needs from external APIs and send messages to the user.
+The function should look at the conversation context (NLU entities), fetch any data it needs from external APIs and send messages to the user.

 .. code-block:: python

     import random
     from custom.logic import get_all_jokes

-    from botshot.core.dialog_manager import DialogManager
+    from botshot.core.dialog import Dialog
     from botshot.core.responses import *

-    def show_joke(dialog: DialogManager):
+    def show_joke(dialog: Dialog):
         jokes = get_all_jokes()
         joke = random.choice(jokes)
         dialog.send(joke)  # sends a string message